ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 ## Overview

-The combobox component is used to present a pre-defined list of options that end-users can choose from or type to create a custom value.
+The combobox component is used to present a pre-defined list of options that end-users can choose from or type to enter a custom value.
 Comboboxes combine the flexibility of text input with the efficiency of selection for more user-friendly interactions.

 > THE VISUAL DESIGN IN THIS DOCUMENT MAY NOT BE ACCURATE